Octavius-Dante/Arthelais/ex_25/Readme.md

 </br>

 *<b>that</b> variable is a local variable which will behold the controller object for us.
-AND the caller method will actually allow its callback to access its local variable.*
+And the caller method will actually allow its callback to access its local variable.*

 </br>